 The (nearly) unassailable mantra in the tax world is to not pay taxes now when you can pay them later.
 But this doesn't always make sense if paying them later means paying more.
 "Later" does not mean "indefinitely."
-Most tax-deferred accounts require the payment of taxes at some point-at whatever tax rate is in effect at the time income is reported.
+Most tax-deferred accounts require the payment of taxes at some point-at whatever tax rate is in effect at the time the income is reported.
 And because Medicare premiums go up with modified adjusted gross income (MAGI), you must add the possible IRMAA to the mix.
 For example, a \$10,000 required minimum distribution (RMD) from an IRA could end up being "taxed" at a 31% rate if it triggers the IRMAA.
 These surcharges are just as real as federal income tax obligations.
-If you and your spouse have large IRAs and haven't started taking RMDs yet you may want to start drawing them down earlier than required in order to lower your RMDs.
+Clients with large IRAs may want to start drawing them down earlier than they need to in order to lower RMDs.